Diffusion Cocktail: Mixing Domain-Specific Diffusion Models for Diversified Image Generations: Acknowledgments

 \section{Acknowledgments}

-{ This work is supported in part by the Shanghai Frontiers Science Center of Artificial Intelligence and Deep Learning at NYU Shanghai, NYU Shanghai Boost Fund, and NYU High Performance Computing resources and services. } {
+{ This work is supported by the Shanghai Frontiers Science Center of Artificial Intelligence and Deep Learning at NYU Shanghai, NYU Shanghai Boost Fund, and NYU High Performance Computing resources and services. }